yigityargili991/crantconnectome-haberkernlab-meshcreation/README.md

 ## Overview

 This is a simple CLI workflow that uses [Igneous](https://github.com/seung-lab/igneous) mesh generation tasks in the backend.
-The idea is to use 3D TIFF images of meshes (generated in Thermo Fisher AMIRA) to generate neuropil meshes that can be visualized in [Neuroglancer](https://github.com/google/neuroglancer).
+It accepts 3D TIFF segmentation images (e.g. from Thermo Fisher AMIRA) or STL mesh files and generates neuropil meshes that can be visualized in [Neuroglancer](https://github.com/google/neuroglancer).

 ## Installation